How to Build an Online Community

 Why Is Online Community Building Important?

-Increases Trust
+1. Increases Trust

 Members wouldn’t be able to talk freely if your products were of poor quality, so the community is a testament to your products.

-Boosts Your Brand
+2. Boosts Your Brand

-Creating online communities is a way to strengthen your brand and build recognition, especially if you participate with other members from time to time.
+Creating online communities is a way to strengthen your brand and build recognition, especially if you interact with other members from time to time.
 Your competitors will kick themselves for not thinking of it first.

-Improves Member Retention
+3. Improves Member Retention

-Helps Your Customers/Audience Feel Heard
+4. Helps Your Customers/Audience Feel Heard

 Being heard and appreciated is a great way to boost loyalty and retention.

-Increases Product Sales
+5. Increases Product Sales

 With almost 100 percent of customers reading reviews before making a purchasing decision, what others say about you matters.
 A review or testimonial isn’t the same as an online community, but it’s close.

-Acts as Customer Support
+6. Acts as Customer Support

 Although not the primary benefit of online communities, they can sometimes be a stand-in for your customer support team.
 Customers will undoubtedly have questions about how to use or do this and that, and more experienced members can answer.

-Can Help Spread Word-of-Mouth Marketing
+7. Can Help Spread Word-of-Mouth Marketing

 Word-of-mouth marketing is influential because it’s all customer-based.
-Rather than you directly selling to an audience, your customer says all the nice things for you.
+Rather than directly selling to an audience, your customer says all the nice things for you.
 Their words resonate more because they’re not trying to sell online courses like you are.

 If a customer has a good experience on your forum, they’ll talk about it elsewhere online, such as on social media.
 Likewise, if customers within the community share high-value answers, those answers could get quoted and spread across the internet.
+This could even help your SEO.
+I mean, look at how Reddit and Quora threads perform these days.

 Tips for Keeping Your Online Community Thriving